 The Frosty Drew Memorial Fund, Inc., was organized in 1981 and incorporated in 1982.
 Our Bylaws state that we are constituted exclusively for charitable, educational, and scientific purposes.
-We develop and implement programs designed to educate the general public on a number of environmental and ecological subjects including an understanding of the natural world, the natural habitat of fish and wildlife, and astronomy.
+We develop and implement programs designed to educate the general public on a number of environmental, scientific, and cosmological subjects including an understanding of the natural world, introduction to a cosmic perspective, and humanity's place in the Universe.

-The Frosty Drew Memorial Fund operates the Frosty Drew Nature Center & Observatory located at 61-62 Park Lane, Ninigret Park, Charlestown, RI.
+The Frosty Drew Memorial Fund operates the Frosty Drew Science Center & Observatory located at 61-62 Park Lane, Ninigret Park, Charlestown, RI.
 Run by a volunteer Board of Directors, its operations are financed by memberships, private donations, grants, and fundraising.

 In accordance with our priority to keep program fees as low as possible, our observatory is open to the public free of charge every Friday night and on special occasions.

 Shortly after the U.S. Naval Auxiliary Air Station closed in 1973 the land was deeded to the town of Charlestown for use as a park & wildlife refuge.
 Visionaries saw this as an opportunity to establish a nature center as a memorial to Edwin F. “Frosty” Drew that would help people to develop an appreciation of, a respect for, and a connectedness with the natural world and to serve as a gateway to the new Ninigret National Wildlife Refuge.

 The site that was chosen for the new nature center overlooked a freshwater pond on the southern boundary of the new park.
 The building chosen had been the Chief Petty Officer's residence and had not been used since the U.S. Navy left Charlestown in the early 1970s.
 It was in need of extensive improvements and modification.